 There is also the series of spinoffs of one-shots chronicling the adventures of the eccentric Author Avatar manga-artist Rohan Kishibe, Thus Spoke Kishibe Rohan, which sometimes gets serialized either in Weekly Shonen Jump, Jump SQ, Shōnen Jump+ or Bessatsu Margaret.
 The chapters/one-shots (the first one published back in 1997) were compiled in two trade paperbacks.
 Also important to remark is that Kishibe has also starred in similar special one-shots such as Rohan at The Louvre (in collaboration with the Musée du Louvre) and Kishibe Rohan Goes to Gucci as a special collaboration between Araki, Gucci and Spur Magazine in 2011.
-An OVA of this spinoff series was made available to anyone who purchases the entire Blu-Ray set of the Diamond is Unbreakable anime, a second one was released in a bundle with pre-orders of the limited edition of the second manga volume.
+A new manga spin-off, Crazy Diamond's Demonic Heartbreak, which features the unlikely pair of Hol Horse and Josuke Higashikata (Part 4) set before Part 4, began in the January 2022 issue of Ultra Jump.

 There is a Character Sheet for each of the Parts, so post character tropes there.